 Pext is a mobile application that turns messages into memes.
 It helps individuals to discover images they need.
 They can send them to a group or person through social media such as Facebook, WhatsApp, and Instagram.
 Pext is a U.S.-based company and it was acquired by Pinterest on December 8, 2015.

 Hike Labs is a developer of mobile and web products focused on the social space.
-The company creates social applications that enable users to establish and manage social websites on mobile devices.
-One of its notable products is Drafty, an application designed for iPhone users to facilitate blogging.
-Hike Labs aims to enhance user experience by integrating familiar concepts into its offerings, with plans to launch a new mobile app in Fall 2014 that highlights its innovative ideas.
+The company specializes in creating applications that facilitate social interactions on mobile devices.
+One of its notable products is Drafty, an application that enables users to blog directly from their iPhones.
+Hike Labs aims to enhance user experience by integrating familiar ideas into new mobile applications, with a notable launch planned for Fall 2014.

 Kosei, Inc. specializes in developing personalized mobile advertisements by utilizing advanced recommender systems to understand product relationships.
 Founded in 2014 and based in Palo Alto, California, the company collaborates with online and mobile partners to create tailored advertisements that enhance user engagement.
 Kosei's approach involves gathering data from users visiting websites or mobile applications, which allows for personalized product recommendations that resonate with consumer preferences.
 By effectively leveraging a product graph, Kosei aims to deliver visually appealing advertisements during critical moments, facilitating meaningful connections between consumers and products.
 As of early 2015, Kosei operates as a subsidiary of Pinterest, Inc.